mmkorb/multi-api-ddd-node/README.md

 ## Features

-- **Multi-API Support**: REST, GraphQL, gRPC, OData, MQTT, and WebSocket APIs are included.
+- **Multi-API Support**: REST, GraphQL, gRPC, MQTT, and WebSocket APIs are included.
 You can easily delete or add APIs as needed by removing related files and configurations ().
 - **Domain-Driven Design**: Follow DDD principles for maintainable and scalable code.
 - **Docker Ready**: The project is pre-configured to run in Docker, making deployment straightforward.
 - **TypeScript**: Built with TypeScript for better type safety and developer experience.